niplav/site/about.md

 guilty pleasure of [ephemeral shitposting](https://schelling.pt/@niplav).

-I'm not big into linguistic prescriptivism (although it is another one of those guilty pleasures I [sometimes engage in](./language.html#Better-Names-for-Things)), so call this a blog if you like.
+I'm not big into linguistic prescriptivism (although it is another one of those guilty pleasures I [occasionally engage in](./language.html#Better-Names-for-Things)), so call this a blog if you like.
 I personally prefer the term simple term "website" or "personal website".
 If you want to talk about me as if I had prestige, "essays"